cardinaltroy/framebot/README.md

 # <a name="install">Install</a>
 ...
 # <a name="roadmap">Roadmap</a>
-- rework sql part, add sequelize
+- rework sql part, add sequelize and models
 - replace promises to async/await because too many nested levels
+- relocate app_lang to user profile in database, then he can choose language
 # <a name="usage">Usage</a>
 For add new command, create in dir "controllers" new file *.js with name your command,